onestardao/WFGY/TensionUniverse/README.md

 ## Response archives (public record)

-All accepted challenges and responses will be permanently archived here:
+All accepted challenges and responses are archived here:

 - [challenge_responses/](./challenge_responses/)

-Each entry is assigned a unique ID and stored as a permalink for future reference.
+Each entry is assigned a unique ID and preserved as a permanent reference.

 ---

 ## Main arena (Discord)

-If you want a higher-frequency challenge flow and deeper follow-ups, join the Discord:
+For higher-frequency challenges and deeper follow-up discussions:

 https://discord.gg/wvueqkFsp7